GospelTrust/kairos-th-513/docs/content/_week-01/session-03.md

    Rudolf Bultmann, renowned German theologian in the 20th century, offered the following rationale for rejecting the factuality of miracle narratives.

-   > Man's knowledge and mastery of the world have advanced to such an extent through science and technology that it is no longer possible for anyone seriously to hold the New Testament view of the world—in fact, there is no one who does. . . .
+   > Man's knowledge and mastery of the world have advanced to such an extent through science and technology that it is no longer possible for anyone seriously to hold the New Testament view of the world—in fact, there is no one who does….

-   > The resurrection of Jesus is just as difficult for modern man if it means an event whereby a living supernatural power is released. . . .
+   > The resurrection of Jesus is just as difficult for modern man if it means an event whereby a living supernatural power is released….
 These are most certainly later embellishments of the primitive tradition.

 2. To others, biblical morality is antiquated, if not downright offensive.